Sharmin-07/essence-of-integration/3-integration-essence.md

-Note- The hyperreal world is like an expanded version of the real numbers, where you get not only all the regular numbers you already know (like 1, π, and √2), but also tiny infinitesimal numbers (smaller than any positive real number but still greater than zero) and huge infinite numbers (larger than any real number).
+Note- The hyperreal world is like an expanded version of the real numbers, where you get not only all the regular numbers you already know (like 1, π, and √2), but also tiny infinitesimal numbers (smaller than any positive real number but still greater than zero) and huge, infinite numbers (larger than any real number).

 Now, let's begin.